top of page

 But real-world apps often have multiple user flows, each with its own set of screens.

-To make navigation scalable and maintainable, we can use sub-coordinators—a perfect fit for complex navigation requirements.
+To make navigation scalable and maintainable, we can use sub-coordinators (aka: child coordinators)—a perfect fit for complex navigation requirements.
 In this step-by-step guide, we’ll build a more advanced example: a multi-flow app with a registration flow and main app flow.

-We’ll implement two separate navigation flows managed by sub-coordinators:
+We’ll implement two separate navigation flows, each managed by sub-coordinators:

 1. Registration Flow: A sequence of onboarding screens: